wehs7661/ensemble_md/docs/simulations.rst

       The frequency for checkpointing in the number of iterations.
   - :code:`rm_cpt`: (Optional, Default: :code:`True`)
       Whether the GROMACS checkpoint file (:code:`state.cpt`) from each iteration should be deleted.
-      Normally we don't need CPT files for EEXE simulations (even for extension) so we recommend just deleting the CPT files (which could save a lot of space if you perform a huge number of iterations).
+      Normally we don't need CPT files for REXEE simulations (even for extension) so we recommend just deleting the CPT files (which could save a lot of space if you perform a huge number of iterations).
       If you wish to keep them, specify this parameter as :code:`False`.